Murder of Robert Cipriano: Attacks

 Shortly after 2:30 a.m. on April 16, 2012, Young boosted Cipriano into the Ciprianos' garage, where Cipriano picked up an Easton baseball bat and then opened a door to let Young in.
 But the family dog, Emmy, hindered them as they made their way through the garage.
 Emmy barked and woke up the family.
 Robert Cipriano confronted the intruders in the kitchen, and demanded that they leave, at which point, Cipriano started beating Robert with the Easton bat.
-Young allegedly objected, "what are you doing?" and Cipriano replied, "join this, or you will join them."
+Young allegedly objected, "What are you doing?" and Cipriano replied, "Join this, or you will join them."
 He then gave the bat to Young, directing him to kill Robert while Tucker restrained Robert on the floor.
-During investigation, in fact, it was concluded that Young had inflicted the blows that killed Robert, as the impact spatter of blood on Young's lower trousers indicated that he had been standing directly over Robert as he was beaten to death.
+During the investigation, it was concluded that Young had inflicted the blows that killed Robert, as the impact spatter of blood on Young's lower trousers indicated that he had been standing directly over Robert as he was beaten to death.
 Robert Cipriano's wife Rosemary witnessed this attack, during which their youngest child, Isabella, came down the stairs with a Quest bat to give to Rosemary to defend Robert.
 Young, instead, took the Quest bat and struck Rosemary with it.
 During the attacks, Cipriano's brother Tanner called 911 while hiding upstairs; yet by the time the police had arrived, Rosemary Cipriano and her son Salvatore had been nearly fatally beaten with the Quest bat.
 The victims were all members of Tucker's adoptive family: his father, Robert Cipriano; his mother, Rosemary "Rose" Cipriano, and his 17-year-old brother, Salvatore "Sal" Cipriano.
 Robert died from the attacks, while Rose and Sal were permanently injured.
 Sal was left mute and permanently brain damaged.

 Both Tucker and Young were under the influence of the synthetic drug known as K2 during the attack, a fact that would become a major fixation of the subsequent murder trial.

 The audio recording from Tanner Cipriano's several 9-1-1 calls also played a major role in the perpetrators' trials.